 My research focuses on the complex relationships between political structures and judicial practices, within the context of the Holy Roman Empire, the Confederation of the Rhine and the German Confederation.
 I plan to re-evaluate the perceived connections between law and political sovereignty within the context of German supranational regimes in the eighteenth and nineteenth centuries.
 My thesis will examine the interconnections between judicial practice, governance, citizenship and state-building within the multi-layered political structures that existed in German-speaking Central Europe between 1770 and 1866.
-I have purposely chosen this chronology in order to bridge significant gaps in existing historiography between the early modern and modern history of German-speaking Europe.
+I have purposely chosen this broad chronology in order to bridge significant gaps in existing historiography between the early modern and modern history of German-speaking Europe.
+In addition this wide time-span will allow for productive comparisons between the three major supranational political entities which existed in German-speaking Europe during this era.

 - 1st Class BA (Hons) in German and History at the University of Kent (2011-15), including a year studying at Ruprecht-Karls Universität Heidelberg.